 A bearer cheque is a cheque which is payable to the bearer of the cheque or whose name is written on the cheque.
 A bearer cheque has “or bearer” printed at the end of the dotted lines, which is meant to have the name of the drawee.
 This feature of this cheque is that it can be presented over the counter of the drawee bank and is payable to the one giving it.
 It is an easily transferable instrument and thus can be passed on to another by mere delivery.
 That is why these cheques are not considered to be secure.

 Image Source: ask.careers

-Order cheque refers to the cheque in which the printed word “bearer” is canceled thereby making it payable only to the person whose name is written in the place of drawee.
-Once the drawer canceled the “bearer” on the cheque, it is automatically understood that this is an order cheque and the bank is directed to only complete the transaction once they have identified, to their satisfaction, the bearer of the cheque is the same person, as named in it.
+Order cheque refers to the cheque in which the printed word “bearer” is canceled, thereby making it payable only to the person whose name is written in the place of drawee.
+Once the drawer canceled the “bearer” on the cheque, it is automatically understood that this is an order cheque, and the bank is directed to only complete the transaction once they have identified, to their satisfaction, the bearer of the cheque as the same person, as named in it.

 Image Source: flickr.com